8 Quick-and-Easy Appetizers to Satisfy All Tastes and Ages

 - 3 cups baking mix (such as Bisquick)

 - 1 pound ground pork sausage (uncooked)

 - 2 cups shredded cheddar cheese (pre-shredded in a bag is fine)

-- 4 tablespoons water (or use 2 tbsp hot sauce and 2 tbsp water)
+- 4 tablespoons water (or use 2 tablespoons hot sauce and 2 tablespoons water)